How to Build an Agile Software Development Team for Your Business

 Here is a common structure of the Agile software development process:

-Let’s dive into more details on these and other steps of Agile software development:
+Let’s dive into more details on these and other steps to implement Agile software development:

 - Brainstorm and craft your vision through a strategy meeting: at this stage, you outline what your project will entail and what functions and tech stack it’ll require.
 You also talk about how you envision the finished product.